TaylanUB/scheme-srfis/README.md

 UNTESTED and DRAFT are capitalized to emphasize that we're not done with them yet; all other non-empty tags mean we're done with it.

+Don't let the UNTESTED tag scare you off; I minimally test any implementation in Chibi, and some are really trivial, but so long as an SRFI has no corresponding `n.test.scm`, it's UNTESTED, period.

 The r7rs tag can be vague.
 In the simplest case the SRFI is adopted as-is in R7RS.
 Sometimes there are minor tweaks.
 Sometimes the same essential functionality is provided in a different way in R7RS; a good